-1 Q. What is Duke's proposal for allocating the costs of its Coal Ash Compliance Project?
-2 А. Duke is proposing to allocate costs associated with its Coal Ash Compliance Project using 3 the four coincident peak demand ("4CP") demand allocation method adopted for 4 production plant-related costs in its 2019 rate case.
-44 Duke's 4CP methodology is based on 5 the months of June, August, September, and January (i.e., three summer months and one 6 winter month).
-45 7 Q. Do you have any concerns with Duke's proposed allocation of cost recovery among 8 ratepayers?
-9 А. Yes.
-CAC is extremely concerned about Duke's proposed cost allocation for its Coal Ash 10 Compliance Project, in which costs would be allocated based on demand allocators despite 11 these clearly being energy-related costs that should be allocated using Duke's energy 12 allocators.
-13 Q. Why is it more appropriate to use energy allocators than demand allocators when 14 allocating the costs of cleaning up coal ash ponds and landfills?
-15 А. Coal ash is produced from burning coal to generate electricity.
-In other words, coal ash is 16 generated as a function of energy generation: the more coal that is burned to generate 17 electricity, the more coal ash that is created, which in turn results in incremental coal ash 18 disposal costs.
-In contrast, the quantity of coal ash generated, and therefore the costs 19 associated with its disposal, is neither related to capacity nor for meeting Duke's capacity 20 obligations.
-The use of demand allocators is more appropriate for capacity-based investments, like the power plant's initial construction costs, and not the cleanup of coal ash that was created as a function of burning coal to generate electricity.
+What is Duke's proposal for allocating the costs of its Coal Ash Compliance Project?

+- 2 A. Duke is proposing to allocate costs associated with its Coal Ash Compliance Project using 3 the four coincident peak demand ("4CP") demand allocation method adopted for production plant-related costs in its 2019 rate case.
+53 Duke's 4CP methodology is based on 4 5 the months of June, August, September, and January (i.e., three summer months and one 6 winter month).54 7 Q. Do you have any concerns with Duke's proposed allocation of cost recovery among 8 ratepayers?
+9 Yes.
+CAC is extremely concerned about Duke's proposed cost allocation for its Coal Ash A. 10 Compliance Project, in which costs would be allocated based on demand allocators despite 11 these clearly being energy-related costs that should be allocated using Duke's energy 12 allocators.
+13 Q. Why is it more appropriate to use energy allocators than demand allocators when 14 allocating the costs of cleaning up coal ash ponds and landfills? - A. Coal ash is produced from burning coal to generate electricity.
+In other words, coal ash is generated as a function of energy generation: the more coal that is burned to generate electricity, the more coal ash that is created, which in turn results in incremental coal ash disposal costs.
+In contrast, the quantity of coal ash generated, and therefore the costs associated with its disposal, is neither related to capacity nor for meeting Duke's resource adequacy obligations.
+The use of demand allocators is appropriate for costs that vary by demand, such as distribution system costs, and not the cleanup of coal ash that was created as a function of burning coal to generate electricity.

+53 Davey Direct Testimony, p.
+13.

-44 Petitioner's Exhibit No. 3, p.
-13. 45 Cause No. 45253, Petitioner's Exhibit No. 7, p.
+54 Cause No. 45253, Petitioner's Exhibit No. 7, p.
 27.

-3 To illustrate this concept in another way, consider the simple scenario of a utility 4 that owns two identical coal units, "Unit 1" and "Unit 2," each sized 500 MW, and each 5 providing the exact same capacity value to ratepayers.
-However, assume that Unit 1 is 6 frequently dispatched by MISO, such that it has a 75% capacity factor, and Unit 2 is rarely 7 dispatched by MISO, such that it has a 25% capacity factor.
-In this scenario, Unit 1 will 8 generate approximately three times the amount of coal ash as Unit 2, while at the same 9 time it provides approximately three times as much electricity to the benefit of ratepayers.
-10 Extending this simplistic example further, assume there are two customers of this utility, 11 Customer 1 and Customer 2.
-Customer 1 and 2 purchase exactly the same amount of 12 electricity each year, and thus each have an energy allocator of 50%.
-However, Customer 2 uses relatively more electricity during on-peak periods, resulting in demand allocators of 13 14 75% for Customer 2 compared to only 25% for Customer 1.
-Even though both Customer 15 1 and 2 use the same amount of electricity, and "cause" the same amount of coal ash costs 16 to the utility, under a demand allocator, Customer 2 would be assigned three times the 17 amount of coal ash costs as Customer 1, whereas the two customers would receive identical 18 allocations if energy allocators were used instead.
-As can be understood intuitively from 19 this example, it is more appropriate to allocate the coal ash costs in proportion to the 20 amount of electricity used by the rate class.
+To illustrate this concept in another way, consider the simple scenario of a utility that has two customers, "Customer 1" and "Customer 2."
+Customer 1 and 2 each purchase exactly the same amount of electricity each year, and thus each have an energy allocator of 50% in this example.
+However, assume that Customer 2 uses relatively more electricity during on-peak periods, resulting in a demand allocation of 75% for Customer 2 compared to only 25% for Customer 1.
+Even though both Customer 1 and 2 use the same amount of electricity and "cause" the same amount of coal ash costs to the utility, under a demand allocator, Customer 2 would be assigned three times the amount of coal ash costs as Customer 1, whereas the two customers would receive identical cost allocations if energy allocators were used instead.
+As can be understood intuitively from this example, it is more appropriate to allocate the coal ash costs in proportion to the amount of electricity used by the rate class.